bagrinsergiu/BitBlox-KB/domains/third-party-domains/index.rst

 Third-party domains
 ===================

+General Instructions

-If you're using a third-party domain, then you need to change its settings before it can connect to your Shopify store.
+If you're using a third-party domain, then you need to change its settings before it can connect to your BitBlox Landing Page.
+You will find step-by-step guides for the most popular domain providers, but you need to read these general instructions before your begin:

 .. toctree::
     :hidden: